Cheam: Transport

 Cheam is served by Cheam station on the Sutton and Mole Valley lines between Sutton and Epsom.
 It is in London fare zone 5.
 Services from Cheam to central London include direct trains to Victoria which take about 30 minutes.

-In 1910, parliamentary approval was given to the Wimbledon and Sutton Railway to construct a station at Cheam Road, Sutton that would have been served by the London Underground's District Railway.
+In 1910, parliamentary approval was given to the Wimbledon and Sutton Railway to construct Cheam tube station at Cheam Road, Sutton that would have been served by the London Underground's District Railway.
 Following negotiations between the Underground Electric Railways Company of London and the Southern Railway, the line was eventually opened in 1930 by the Southern Railway, though the station was replaced by West Sutton to its north.

 In 1946, a report on London's railways to the Ministry of War Transport detailed possible new routes and rail lines for the London Underground, including the Victoria line and a route that would serve similar stations to Crossrail.
 The same report recommended extending the Northern line to North Cheam, contingent on doubling the tracks between Kennington and Tooting Broadway such that Charing Cross trains would terminate at Tooting Broadway, and with an intermediate station at Morden South.
 Both proposals would each have cost £1,500,000.
 The proposed site for North Cheam station would have occupied the site of what was then a Granada cinema on London Road in North Cheam, which was opened in 1937 and closed in 1969; one half was demolished to make way for a community centre car park, and the other half of which is now a Wetherspoons pub.
 However, as no detailed planning and application was made for permission to construct the extension — by the report's own admission, "the period required for construction, under the most favourable conditions, would not be less than 30 years" — the extension to North Cheam did not take place.

 Cheam and North Cheam are served by bus routes including services 213 (Sutton to Kingston), 151 (Wallington to Worcester Park), 93 (North Cheam to Putney Bridge) and the SL7 service between Heathrow Airport and Croydon.

-Sport and recreation

-Cheam is mainly built up, but retains Cheam Park and Nonsuch Park.

-Nonsuch Park is home to a historic building, Nonsuch Mansion which contains a cafe and extensive flower gardens.
-Nonsuch also extends into Stoneleigh and East Ewell.

-Cheam Park contains tennis courts, football pitches and a children's playground.
-A cafe can be found in the middle of the park.

-Cheam Leisure Centre, on Malden Road, has facilities including a swimming pool (30m x 12m), squash courts and fitness gym.

-Cheam Rovers F.C. is a local football club.

-Cheam Cricket Club play at Peaches Close.

-Cheam Hockey Club is a field hockey club that competes in the London Hockey League.